The Jack Petchey Foundation has supported The Institution of Engineering and Technology (IET)’s Faraday Challenge Days since 2015.

-The IET is running 30 Faraday Challenge Days during the 2015-16 academic season in partnership with the Jack Petchey Foundation.
-This opportunity enables IET to reach out to a wide variety of schools in London and the surrounding area who are successfully operating the Foundation’s Achievement Award.
-Each Faraday Challenge Day is available to 36 Year 7 students (six teams of six students) and is absolutely free of charge.
-There will be three schools involved in each day – one host school and two other visiting schools, all bringing student teams in to share the learning and grow a network of contacts for each teacher to build on in the future.
+Each Faraday Challenge Day is available to 36 Year 8 students (six teams of six students) and is free of charge.
+There can be up to six schools involved each day – one host school and up to five other visiting schools, all bringing student teams in to work together and grow a network of contacts for teachers to build on in the future.